adamtow/run-shortcut/localization/application/README.md

-This directory contains application localization files for PromptKit.
+This directory contains application localization files for Run Shortcut Settings.